IgnacioCazcarra/Magic-Square-solver/README.md

 # Magic-Square-solver
 This project solves NxN magic squares using backtracking algorithm.
-Keep in mind that if you try a NxN matrix with N>=5 it will take a while.
-Sometimes it seems to overflow due to the amount of iterations the backtracking algorithm does, so i recommend giving at least half of the numbers, especially for a matrix with N>=5.
+Sometimes it seems to overflow due to the amount of iterations the algorithm does, so i recommend giving at least half of the numbers, especially for a matrix with N>=5.
 You can change the matrix at Test class.

 ## IMPORTANT: